 Written by: Stefanie Grey

-There are many creative ways to engage with your customers using mobile.
-Depending on the goal of the program, our retailer customers have had a lot of success in both increasing brand awareness as well as driving traffic to their locations.
+There are many creative ways to engage with your customers using promotion text messages and mobile coupons and offers.
+Depending on the goal of the program, our retailer customers have had a lot of success in both increasing brand awareness as well as driving traffic to their locations by leveraging their SMS marketing lists.

 Following are 5 restaurant mobile promotions that have generated results: